-If an owner fails to correct life-threatening conditions as required by the Housing Connect, the PHA will enforce the HQS in accordance with HUD requirements.
-See 8-II-G.

-If a family fails to correct a family-caused life-threatening condition as required by the Housing Connect, the Housing Connect will enforce the family obligations, See 8-II.H,
+If an owner fails to correct life-threatening conditions as required by Housing Connect, the PHA will enforce the HQS in accordance with HUD requirements.
+See 8-II-G. If a family fails to correct a family-caused life-threatening condition as required by Housing Connect, Housing Connect will enforce the family obligations, See 8-II.H.